roycuadra/AtmoSense/README.md

 - Upload the code to your ESP8266 using the Arduino IDE.
 - Open the Serial Monitor to view the connection status.
 - Once connected, the ESP8266 will start monitoring and sending data to your Blynk project.

+## License

+This project is open-source and available under the MIT License.
+See the [LICENSE](LICENSE) file for more details.